mrkamel/heartbeat/README.md

 $ /var/lib/gems/1.8/bin/bundle
 </pre>

-To configure the Hetzner API access, the failover ip as well as your server's ip addresses, edit config/heartbeat.yml
+To configure the Hetzner API access, the Failover IP as well as your server's ip addresses, edit config/heartbeat.yml

 <pre>